 What about bringing the audio business back home?
 We have the stick of tariffs that we have beat ourselves with, how about the carrot of tax incentives, grants and matching funds for R&D –perhaps these perks contingent on the new technology built in the U.S. ideally in state-of-the art factories similarly incentivized.

 Finally, a discussion of how should ALTI help its members navigate through the storm?

 Warkwyn Associates Facility Tour 3PM EDT to 3:30PM

 In the Spring of 2019 Warkwyn’s parent company; MISCO built a completely new speaker factory and moved a short distance from Minneapolis, over the Mississippi River, and to Saint Paul Minnesota.
 This afforded Warkwyn to build completely new lab, demo, listening and sales spaces to conduct business.
 Please join Warkwyn for a quick spin around the new spaces in a virtual tour where we can show where and how we do business, our capabilities, and where and how we use both Microflown and Klippel instrumentation.

 Loudspeaker Modeling in COMSOL Multiphysics 4PM EDT – 5:30PM

 By Kirill Shaposhnikov- COMSOL

-In the second session, the attendees will have a chance to use the trial software to create a simplified loudspeaker model right in the classroom by following the leader.
-You are able to learn the basic work flow in creating a multiphysics model inside COMSOL that includes defining global parameters, importing CAD models, setting up acoustic-structure interaction physics, meshing, solving, and postprocessing.
+In the second part, the attendees will have a chance to use the trial software to create a simplified loudspeaker model right in the classroom by following the leader.
+You are able to learn the basic work flow in creating a multiphysics model inside COMSOL that includes defining global parameters, importing CAD geometries, setting up proper physics and multiphysics interfaces, meshing, solving, and postprocessing.